divmang/ptremote/README.md

 ## Contact and donations
-Feel free to message me on Discord: @divmang
+Feel free to message me on Discord: @divmang#5142

 PT Remote is totally free to use, but if you like please consider donating:
 BTC - 3BLLiMwJ8eGTPGFAmuBEvpVNenqgrvctsJ